Cmoy-adrian/campus_super_app/README.md

 + Implement persistent database support for events and forum posts
 + Add user authentication and profiles
 + Event/ Forums filtering and search by category
-+ Make the layout fully responsive and mobile-friendly
 + Push notifications for upcoming events
 + Website-wide search base